aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 1. Revoke access to all assets hosted by JDBC sources that were granted via this solution, because created secrets in AWS Secrets manager during grant workflow will not be deleted when deleting the solution, nor created users associated to consumer environments in each of your source dbs will be removed.
     * It is recommended to do this via the Amazon DataZone portal.
     * You can verify that all subscription related assets were removed by checking Amazon DynamoDB items, remaining secrets in AWS Secrets Manager and remaining users in your source dbs.
+2. Delete all provisioned products from this solution's toolkit (both producer and consumer related).
+This can be done by either using the DataZone environment roles used to provision them in the first place or using the administrative role(s) specified when provisioning the solution.
-2. Execute the *dz_conn_g_manage_environment_delete* state machine in your governance account for each of the environments created after this solutions installation, because environment roles need to be left as were originally deployed by Amazon DataZone (cleaned); meaning, without the capability / permission extensions that this solution added when environments were created.
+3. Execute the *dz_conn_g_manage_environment_delete* state machine in your governance account for each of the environments created after this solutions installation, because environment roles need to be left as were originally deployed by Amazon DataZone (cleaned); meaning, without the capability / permission extensions that this solution added when environments were created.
     * If not done, it can bring unexpected errors later when trying to delete environments using the Amazon DataZone portal.
     * To execute the workflow, start a new execution of the *dz_conn_g_manage_environment_delete* state machine in the [AWS Step Functions](https://us-east-1.console.aws.amazon.com/states) console of your governance account using the following input and replacing ```<AMAZON_DATAZONE_DOMAIN_ID>```, ```<AMAZON_DATAZONE_PROJECT_ID>``` and ```<AMAZON_DATAZONE_ENVIRONMENT_ID>``` with the corresponding values for the environment that you are going to clean: